Load (album): Music

 Load represented a stylistic departure for Metallica away from their thrash metal roots in favor of a hard rock sound.
 While the band had already taken a step away from thrash metal on Metallica, they went further on Load, resulting in a "cleaner" sound.
 At the time of the album's release, thrash metal had been on a decline amidst the rising grunge and alternative rock movements.
-The authors Joel McIver and Paul Stenning argue that with Load and its follow-up Reload, Metallica recognized and adapted to a changing music scene, compared to other metal bands such as Slayer who stuck to their formula.
+The authors Joel McIver and Paul Stenning argue that with Load and its follow-up Reload, Metallica recognized and adapted to a changing music scene, compared to other metal bands such as Slayer, who stuck to their formula.

 Primarily a hard rock and heavy metal album, Load features a variety of musical influences from genres such as Southern rock, blues rock, country rock, alternative rock, and grunge.
 Numerous critics have compared the music to 1970s-era hard rock bands like Lynyrd Skynyrd, Led Zeppelin, AC/DC, Aerosmith, and ZZ Top.
 Metallica had listed several artists and bands they were inspired by while writing Load and Reload that took them away from their thrash roots, including Alice in Chains, Soundgarden, Primus, Pantera, Ted Nugent, Oasis, and Alanis Morissette, among others; the songs "Mama Said" and "Wasting My Hate" were inspired by Hetfield's friendship with Waylon Jennings.
 Hetfield described Load as "the U2 version of Metallica".

 Load was Metallica's first album on which all tracks were down-tuned to E♭ tuning.
 Hammett said it was his attempt to play like Jimi Hendrix, Stevie Ray Vaughan, and Thin Lizzy.
 Hetfield liked the change, believing the semitone drop in pitch gave his voice a "break".
 According to McIver, allowing Hammett to play rhythm guitar led to a looser, less "metal" and more "rock" sound, a result of Hetfield's growing maturity and the band's "desire to move forward".
 The band members also utilized more experimentation in their playing styles.
 Jon Pareles describes Ulrich's drumming as "land[ing] with brutal certainty a nanosecond behind the beat, letting the guitars and bass claw each power chord unencumbered".
-Hammett used slide guitar on "Ain't My Bitch" and various amplifiers to create different textures and soundscapes on "Hero of the Day"; Hetfield used a Talk box to perform the guitar solo on "The House Jack Built"; (Note: This was the first and only time a talk box was used on a Metallica album.) and Newsted played a fretless bass on "Until It Sleeps" and used different amplifier effects to achieve his bass sound on "Thorn Within".
+Hammett used slide guitar on "Ain't My Bitch" and various amplifiers to create different textures and soundscapes on "Hero of the Day"; Hetfield used a talk box to perform the guitar solo on "The House Jack Built", (Note: This was the first and only time a talk box was used on a Metallica album.) and a pedal steel guitar on "Mama Said"; and Newsted played a fretless bass on "Until It Sleeps" and used different amplifier effects to achieve his bass sound on "Thorn Within".
 Hammett described his guitar solo on "Bleeding Me" as a summation of all his influences, "with a good dose of my own style".